Seeeveeen/RA-MoE-4E/README.md

 ### Gating Network

-The gating network combines the standardized static representation with additional state features including:
+The gating network combines the standardized static representation with additional state features including implied volatility, moneyness, time to maturity, realized-volatility measures, implied-volatility deviation, bid–ask spread, and change in open interest.

-- implied volatility;
-- moneyness;
-- time to maturity;
-- realized-volatility measures;
-- implied-volatility deviation;
-- bid–ask spread;
-- change in open interest.

 The resulting routing distribution determines the contribution of each expert to the final prediction.